-There are many different lawn diseases that affect different types of grasses.
+There are many different lawn diseases that affect different types of grasses, including summer patch.
 The effects of these diseases can be unsightly and aggravating to those who spend the time and money caring for their lawns and they can even be deadly to the grass plant itself.

 What is Summer Patch?

 Summer patch is a fungus disease that mostly affects Kentucky bluegrass and annual bluegrasses.
 This disease typically strikes between June and September.
-Summer patch appears as irregular patches, rings, or crescents less than 10 inches in diameter.
+It appears as irregular patches, rings, or crescents less than 10 inches in diameter.

 What Causes Summer Patch?

 Summer patch exists in the lawn at all times but will only present itself when conditions are favorable for it.
 Extended periods of high humidity and daytime high temperatures above 82 degrees can cause summer patch.
 Poor air circulation, moist soil, and compact soil also contribute to these favorable conditions.